BawdyAnarchist/quBSD/Future_Development.md

-launch of 0bsdvm takes a long time.
-Not sure why

-quBSD.sh
-	- chflags -R schg ${M_QROOT}/${_client}/root/.ssh also changes 0net when started, which affects ln -s of keys for 0control
+Error messages are a bit disorganized now.
+Need to have useful higher function messages
+	- Change the exit action to an option command instead of postional
+	- Change the message selection to an OPTARG.
+Two messages -m and -M
+	- All positinals are for related variables only.
+Reference them with $1, $2, $3, etc
+	- **Give each jail and VM it's own separate log file under a quBSD directory, for clarity of log messages**
+	- Default should be top level basic messages. -q quiets all, and -v drills down to deeper messages
+	- Might need a -F force option.
+	- Beef up the log file, and make reference to it in error messages

+qb-stop
+	- Detect settings if the VM has PPT, and warn to stop internally.
+Popup warn if necessary.
+	- monitor_vm_stop is probably outdated now since `wait` commands are being used.
+Needs reviewed
+	- Still needs fine tuning, as it's hanging somehow during _stop

+### UPGRADES

+Tor and I2P Jails

 Integrate X11
 	- Need a GUIjail now with an autoconnection (can use disp3 for now)
 	- qubsd ipv4 convention will need a new class

-### UPGRADES

-Tor and I2P Jails

 GUI SECURITY
 	- Test Wayland in separate tty
 	- Test Xpra, Xauth and try to isolate xhost
-	Xephyr - Unfortunately I'm not sure this is a real solution.
+	- Xephyr - Unfortunately I'm not sure this is a real solution.
 Everything still shares the unix socket
 		- Might not matter, but if I keep it, some ideas:
 			- the qb-xephyr command into qb-cmd -X, including VMs.
 Make sure works with -n as well.
 			- Integrate an "X" option for qb-ephm as well.